St. Thomas Orthodox Cathedral, Mulanthuruthy: History

 Mulanthuruthy church is prominent in Malankara Church history.
 This church was the venue of the Mulanthuruthy Synod held in the year 1876.
 Ownership of this church was under dispute after the splits in Malankara Church into the 2 factions of the Malankara Church and the factions had been engaged in dispute over ownership of many churches including Mulanthuruthy Church.

-In 2017, the Supreme Court of India ruled in favour of the Orthodox faction in the century-old dispute on the ownership of the churches.
-Since August 2020, amidst protests, Ernakulam District Administration has taken over Mulanthuruthy Church and later handed over the control of the church to Malankara Orthodox Syrian Church.
+Upholding the 1934 Malankara Church Constitution, the apex court handed over the Mulanthuruthy Church to the Malankara Orthodox Syrian Church.

 Location

 The church is situated 32 km from Cochin International Airport.
 The nearest railway station is Mulanthuruthy Railway Station.

 Gregorios of Parumala

 Geevarghese Mar Gregorios took charge of the Niranam Diocese and started staying at Parumala.
 He established various churches and was the motivator to establish schools in different parts of Kerala including St. Thomas School at Mulanthuruthy.
 On 2 November 1902, at the age of 54, Mar Gregorios died.
 He was entombed at St. Peter's and St. Paul's Orthodox Syrian Church, Parumala.
 He was added to the 5th diptych of the Syriac Orthodox Church in 1987.

-On November 2, 2002, in Puthencruz, the Jacobite Syrian Church held the extraordinary 101 Mass for the 100th dukhrono of St. Gregorios of Parumala.
-The chief celebrant of this Qurbono was Late Lamented His Beatitude Catholicos Aboon Mor Baselios Thomas I.
+On the occasion of 45th death anniversary of Geevarghese Mar Gregorios, based on the decision of the episcopal synod held in 1947, Baselios Geevarghese II, Catholicos of the East and Malankara Metropolitan declared Mar Gregorios as a saint for the Malankara Orthodox Syrian Church on 2 November 1947.